Topologies on the future causal completion: Introduction

-\v From the work of Friedrich, Anderson-Chrusciel, Lindblad-Rodnianski and others (\cite{hF}, \cite{AC}, \cite{D}, \cite{DS}, \cite{LR}, \cite{SB}) it follows that there is a weighted Sobolev neighborhood $U$ around zero in the set of vacuum Einstein initial values such that, for any $u \in U$, the maximal vacuum Cauchy development of $u$ admits a smooth CFC (as opposed to CCs of class $C^1$, whose nonexistence for {\em every} nonflat Einstein-Maxwell solution follows from the positive mass theorem).
-Given a CFC $E: M \rightarrow N$, its future boundary is $\partial_E^+ M := \{ x \in \cl (E(M)) \vert I^+ (x) \cap \cl (E(M)) = \emptyset \} \subset \partial(M,N)$.
-Still, many important examples of spacetimes do not admit CFCs.
+\v From the work of Friedrich, Anderson-Chrusciel, Lindblad-Rodnianski and others (\cite{hF}, \cite{AC}, \cite{D}, \cite{DS}, \cite{LR}, \cite{SB}) it follows that there is a weighted Sobolev neighborhood $U$ around zero in the set of vacuum Einstein initial values such that, for any $u \in U$, the maximal vacuum Cauchy development of $u$ admits a smooth CFE (as opposed to CCEs of class $C^2$, whose nonexistence for {\em every} nonflat Einstein-Maxwell solution follows from the positive mass theorem, see Thm.
+6 in \cite{oM-BH}).
+Given a CFE $E: M \rightarrow N$, its future boundary is $\partial^+ ( E) := \{ x \in \partial (E(M)) \vert I^- (x) \cap E(M) \neq \emptyset \} \subset \partial(E(M),N)$.
+Still, many important examples of spacetimes do not admit CFEs.
 Luckily, there is a classical {\em intrinsic} notion of future completion $IP(M)$ and future boundary $\partial^+ M$ of a spacetime $M$ as defined by Geroch, Kronheimer and Penrose in \cite{GKP}.
-Budic and Sachs \cite{BS} then defined an appropriate chronological structure $\ll_{BS}$ on $IP(M)$.
-For the precise definition of $IP(M)$ and $\ll_{BS}$, see Section 2, where we also revise the well-known construction of a map $i_M: M \rightarrow IP(M)$ assigning to $p \in M$ the set $I^-(p)$, show that $IP(M) \setminus i_M(M)$ consists of the past $I^-(c)$ of future-inextendible curves $c$, and construct the {\bf end-point map} $\e_E: IP(M) \rightarrow \cl(E(M), N) $ assigning to every IP $I^-(c) $ the future endpoint (continuous extension) of $E \o c$.
+Budic and Sachs \cite{rBrS} then defined an appropriate chronological structure $\ll_{BS}$ on $IP(M)$.
+In Sec. \ref{IP} we give the precise definition $IP(M)$ and $\ll_{BS}$ and revise the well-known construction of a map $i_M: M \rightarrow IP(M)$ assigning to $p \in M$ the set $I^-(p)$, and recall that $IP(M)$ is the set of pasts $I^-(c(\N))$ of {\bf chr. chains} $c: \N\rightarrow M$, that is, a map with $c(m) \ll c(n) \forall m >n$.